pramsey/crunchyblog/randomgeom/index.md

 ### Random Polygons with Concave Hull

-One way is to extract a polygon from a set of random points, using [ST_ConcaveHull()](https://postgis.net/docs/en/ST_ConcaveHull.html), and then applying a "erode and dilate" effect to the shape by combining a negative and positive buffer operation.
+One way is to extract a polygon from a set of random points, using [ST_ConcaveHull()](https://postgis.net/docs/en/ST_ConcaveHull.html), and then applying an "erode and dilate" effect to make the curves more pleasantly round.

 We start with a random center point for each polygon, and create a circle with [ST_Buffer()](https://postgis.net/docs/en/ST_Buffer.html).